 You want top candidates to work for you, but where can you find them?
 In recent years, companies have had a more difficult time recruiting top talent.
 One survey found that 67% of recruiters say that their biggest challenge in hiring is finding skilled and high quality candidates.

 One study found that the lack of experience amongst applicants is making their job to find the right talent challenging.
-As there is a shift in workforce from less boomers to more Millennials and Generation Z employees, it shouldn’t come as a surprise that the pool of highly skilled workers is smaller.
+As there is a shift in workforce from less Baby Boomers and Generation Xs to more Millennials and Generation Z employees, it shouldn’t come as a surprise that the pool of highly skilled workers is smaller.
 One way to compensate for lack of experience is developing mentoring and education programs.
 Development of soft skills can be addressed by the in-house programs.
-Check out our article on other ways you can develop your employees into your company's future leaders.

 It would also be worth checking the requirements you have listed for the job.
 Most companies have a “perfect” candidate in mind when they write their job announcements, which results in a laundry list of requirements.
 Too many requirements can deter talented potential employees from considering the vacant position.
 Craft your vacancy announcements carefully.
 Only list items as requirements if they are essential from day one or cannot be learned along the way.

 “We spend too much time recruiting and not enough time working with the players we have.” – Alex Agase

 If the talent pool is shrinking, then it should come as no surprise that the competition for skilled employees has significantly increased.
 In a candidate’s market, it can be hard to appeal to talented individuals.

 Luckily, many employees (particularly the younger generations) want more than a paycheck.
 Many candidates are prioritizing a good workplace culture, good work-life balance, and flexible/remote working options.
 In fact, studies have found that 71% of U.S. workers agree that the ability to work remotely would make them more likely to choose one employee over another and 76% of respondents would be more loyal to their employers if they had flexible work options.